gibbonsja/Nial-Array-Language/docs/index.md

 This folder contains the documentation files for Nial

-- [Nial Introduction](NialIntroduction.md) provides a brief introduction to Nial
+- [Nial Introduction](NialIntroduction.md) provides a garduated introduction to Nial through a series of examples
+- [Nial Dictionary] lists the provided functions/operators together with essesntail concepts